In this lesson, we’ll cover everything you need to know about Korean conjugation.

 - 이에요 (ieyo) = polite/formal ending verb for nouns ending in a consonant, present

-- 예요 (yeyo) = polite/formal ending verb for nouns ending in a vowel, present
+- 예요 (yeyo) = polite/formal ending verb for that nouns ends in a vowel, present

 - 이었어요 (ieosseoyo) = polite/formal ending verb for nouns ending in a consonant, past*